Erdos-Projects/fall-2025-food-price-forecasting/src/data/README.md

 ### CU Files
 The cu-item.tsv and cu-area.tsv come from the BLS website at TBA.
 The describe all item and area codes for the basic indexes.
 ### item.txt
 A text file containing item codes for the bls-api to pull.
 These codes are separated by \\n.
+This list is based off the (item aggregations)[https://www.bls.gov/cpi/additional-resources/cpi-item-aggregation.htm] that are commonly used by BLS.